July 23, 2014

 Stacy is a Music Educator who has taught both elementary music and high school choral groups.
 Presently, she is teaching Kindergarten through Fourth grade elementary music education in the Fort Osage school district, and she is delighted to have the opportunity to share her musical and teaching gifts with the Kansas City Chorus.

 The winners of each regional competition in both quartet and chorus categories travel to International Competition, which is held each fall in a selected city.
 Beginning in 1990, the Kansas City Chorus consistently placed in the top ten international choruses.
 In the fall of 2011, the Kansas City Chorus was again a competitor in the semi-finals of the International Convention held in Houston, Texas, representing Region 7.
 Click here to learn more.
-This November, because the new regional realignment has taken effect as directed by the international organization, the Kansas City Chorus will be one of two choruses to represent Region 5 at the International Competition / Convention in Honolulu, Hawaii.
+In the fall of 2013, due to the regional realignment directed by the international organization, the Kansas City Chorus was one of two choruses to represent Region 5 at the International Competition / Convention in Honolulu, Hawaii, placing 12th from among all international competitors.
+We look forward to representing Region 5 during the International Competition in Las Vegas.

 Many choruses have a number of members who form their own vocal quartets in addition to singing with the chorus.